https://content.cu.edu/techexp/show_NCSum.cfm?NCS=1503403

 coliform bacteria, fecal coliform, E. coli salmonella and

-of indicator organisms during storage of biochar and more
+regrowth of indicator organisms during storage of biochar

-advanced testing for thermotolerant spores and cysts.
-Reactor
+and more advanced testing for thermotolerant spores and

-exhaust can be analyzed for major hydrocarbons, sulfur
+cysts.
+Reactor exhaust can be analyzed for major

-system include: the tracking performance, reaction time, and
+the system include: the tracking performance, reaction time,

-system exhibits hygienic reliability in terms of disinfecting
+the system exhibits hygienic reliability in terms of

-waste on a consistent manner under a given environmental
+disinfecting waste on a consistent manner under a given

-system also provides safe thermal, pressure and gaseous
+adjustments.
+An exemplary system also provides safe thermal,

 [0049] Individual components which may be optimized for